Archives

 Near Miss

-While building the dame, a crane fell on top of where I was standing!
+While building the dam, a crane fell on top of where I was standing!
 At the last minute I saw it falling and managed to evade it falling on top of me.
 After two years the dam was completed at Tweedsmuir.